 Brandon Kohrt, MD, PhD, Assistant Professor

-Dr. Kohrt joined Duke Psychiatry and Behavioral Sciences in 2012 to expand on our existing expertise in global mental health.
+Dr. Kohrt was appointed assistant professor in the Duke Global Health Institute and the Department of Psychiatry and Behavioral Sciences July 1, 2013 to expand on our existing expertise in global mental health.
 Dr. Kohrt conducts global mental health research focusing on populations affected by war-related trauma and chronic stressors of poverty, discrimination, and lack of access to healthcare and education.
 He has worked in Nepal for 16 years using a biocultural developmental perspective integrating epidemiology, cultural anthropology, ethnopsychology, and neuroendocrinology.
 Since 2000, he has conducted a prospective study of adults in rural Nepal examining the effects of political trauma, ethnic discrimination, gender-based violence, and poverty on mental health.
 With Transcultural Psychosocial Organization (TPO) Nepal , he designed and evaluated psychosocial reintegration packages for child soldiers in Nepal.
 He currently works with The Carter Center Mental Health Liberia Program developing anti-stigma campaigns and family psychoeducation programs.
 He co-founded the Atlanta Asylum Network for Torture Survivors , for which he was recognized by Physicians for Human Rights with the Navin Narayan Health and Human Rights Leadership Award.
 In 2009, he started a mental health clinic for Bhutanese refugees.

 Joanna “Asia” Maselko, DSc , Assistant Professor